 - Pick up at your local drugstore the same day – They work with Walmart, Walgreens, and CVS.
 Starts at the same $7.99 for two photos or $11.99 for four.

 - OR, my choice, and the best/cheapest option is to simply download the photo grid right to your computer for free and print it out yourself.
-In my case, since I got rid of my printer to simplify things, I easily saved it to a flash drive and walked over to my local CVS drugstore and printed it out there for about 20 cents!
+In my case, since I got rid of my printer to simplify things, I easily saved it to a flash drive and walked over to my local CVS drugstore and printed it at their self-operating photo printing station for about 20 cents!
 Boom.

 Voila!
 Four passport photos for less than 50 cents.
 And so much less than what you’d pay for the two you get at the drugstore.